Dr Katrina Lake

 • Addictive behaviours

-• Support for autistic people and people with ADHD experiencing anxiety, overwhelm, burnout or emotional difficulties
+• Support for autistic people and those with ADHD experiencing anxiety, overwhelm, burnout or emotional difficulties

 How Therapy Works

-The first session is an opportunity for us to begin exploring what has brought you to therapy and what you would like support with.
-We will talk about your current difficulties, relevant background experiences and any goals or hopes you may have for therapy.
+The initial session is an opportunity to begin exploring what has brought you to therapy and what you would like support with.
+We will talk about your current difficulties, relevant background experiences and any goals or hopes you may have.

-It is also a chance for you to ask questions and get a sense of how I work.
-Together, we can begin to think about what approach may be most helpful and whether the therapy feels like the right fit for you.
+It is also a chance for you to ask questions and get a sense of how I work, so that together we can begin to think about what approach may be most helpful and whether this feels like the right fit for you.

 LENGTH OF THERAPY